In Mississippi, you get your GED diploma if you pass the four GED subject tests. You can take these tests online or at a testing center.

 To qualify for online GED testing, however, you must first attain “green” scores (likely to pass) on the GED Ready® practice test.
 Since there are four GED Ready tests for you to take (one for each GED subtest), you can add an extra $28 (four GED Ready tests at $6.99 each), and your total will be $172.

-If you decide to sign up for the Onsego My Advantage Plan, you’ll get four GED Ready vouchers at no cost, a $28 value!
+If you sign up for an Onsego Advantage Plan, you’ll get four GED Ready vouchers at no cost—a $28 value!
 You may also want to take a look at this post about the Mississippi online GED test.

 Onsego’s GED preparatory program comes with numerous online GED classes and many practice tests.
 The program is a perfect fit for students of all preparation and prior education levels and of all ages.